dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-control-authority.md

 Whenever the Mobile SDK is not executing a flight maneuver, the remote controller will have control authority.

+> **Note 1**: If the flight mode switch is in the wrong position for control authority, the Mobile SDK will still be able to receive state information, and perform some actions like take-off, land and controlling the camera and gimbal.
+>
-> **Note**: If the Onboard SDK is executing a movement command, and the Mobile SDK sends virtual stick or mission commands, then the Mobile SDK will get control priority and the flight controller will ignore further Onboard SDK commands.
+> **Note 2**: If the Onboard SDK is executing a movement command, and the Mobile SDK sends virtual stick or mission commands, then the Mobile SDK will get control priority and the flight controller will ignore further Onboard SDK commands.

 ## Onboard SDK